johannilsson/sthlmtraveling/README.markdown

 Changelog
 ---------
 * NEXT
+    * Date of Trip added to the detailed view.
+    * New icons in the journey planner by Sara Smedman.
+    * Spanish translation by Fredrik Jönsson.
+    * SMS tickets is back, now with price and extra information.
+Patch by Adam Nybäck.
+    * Increased text sizes and margins.
+    * Invalid encoding for origin and destination name in the detailed result, closes #25.
+    * Replaced the token MY_LOCATION with a localized string in the detailed result, closes #35.
+    * Possibility to change install location (Install on SD card), closes #34.
-    * Make sure tasks are canceled when user leaves the RoutesActivity, closes #27
+    * Make sure tasks are canceled when user leaves the RoutesActivity, closes #27.
-    * Also fixed bug when restoring GetEarlierRoutesTask, closes #17
+    * Fixed bug when restoring GetEarlierRoutesTask, closes #17.
     * Fixed issue with MY_LOCATION being added to the text input when selecting an item from the history, thanks droidgren.
 Closes #25
     * Improved error handling when the DeparturesActivity got restored after an